virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 <center>![LogsPath](/img/LogsPath.jpg)</center>

-- `logsNodeGroup` - <a href="http://docs.cloudscripting.com/reference/container-types/#containers-by-groups-nodegroup" target="_blank">nodeGroup</a> layer the logging path should be opened for
+- `logsNodeGroup` - <a href="http://docs.cloudscripting.com/creating-templates/selecting-containers/#all-containers-by-group" target="_blank">nodeGroup</a> layer the logging path should be opened for

 ## Custom Settings
 The settings section can include a few custom forms.
 The default settings form ID is *'main'*.

-For instance:
+For example:
 ``` json
 {
   "type": "update",